syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/File-management-options.md

 ![](File-management-options_images/File-management-options_img4.png)

+_Figure 10: FileExplorer with search option_

 ## Sorting support

 In the Details view, you can sort the files using required fields.
 For example, in the following screenshot the Details view files are sorted in ascending order with respect to the modified date of files and folders.

 ![](File-management-options_images/File-management-options_img5.png)

+_Figure 11: FileExplorer in details view with sorting support_